EbuOgden/SmartHome/README.md

 # SmartHome

-  This small smart home application allows you to turn on and turn off your light, which is connected to Raspberry Pi.<br>
+  This small voice controlled smart home application allows you to turn on and turn off your light, which is connected to Raspberry Pi, through from your iPhone smartphone.<br>

 <hr>